jamondes/streaming-server-with-frontend/README.md

    cd streaming-server-with-frontend
    ```

+3. Copy the "hls" folder into the "backend" folder.
+This step is necessary to provide the HLS streaming files for the backend.

-3. Build and start the Docker containers using Docker Compose:
+4. Build and start the Docker containers using Docker Compose:
    ```
    docker-compose up --build
    ```

    The `--build` flag ensures that the images are rebuilt if any changes are detected in the Dockerfiles or the source code.

-4. Once the containers are up and running, you can access the application in your web browser:
+5. Once the containers are up and running, you can access the application in your web browser:
    - Backend: [http://localhost:8080](http://localhost:8080)
    - Frontend: [http://localhost:3000](http://localhost:3000)

-5. Press `Ctrl + C` in the terminal to stop the containers when you're done.
+6. Press `Ctrl + C` in the terminal to stop the containers when you're done.

 ## Folder Structure